Protecting & Restoring Long Island's Peconic Bays

 Please review the document and if you have any relevant data that can be shared, please contact the Peconic Estuary Partnership.

 Search here for Solute Transport Model meeting minutes

-The next Quarterly Solute Transport Model meeting will be held during the PEP Technical Advisory Committee meeting on August 19th 10:00 am to 12:30 pm via Zoom Conference Call
+The next Quarterly Solute Transport Model meeting will be held in January/ February 2021.
+There will be no Solute Transport Model meeting after the PEP Technical Advisory Committee meeting on November 18th, 2020.

 Quarterly February, May, August, November on the 3rd Wednesday of the Month*